Meeting The Universal Savior

 Arwinder: "The same."

-It has to be pointed out that there are fundamental differences between the Mormon Church portrait of Jesus and that by Shri Mataji Nirmala Devi: built, height, skin color, facial features posture and dress.
-Even an adult would have some difficulty believing that both photographs are that of the same person.
-Besides, there is the natural difference between a color and black & white photograph.
+It has to be pointed out that there are fundamental differences between the Mormon Church's portrait of Jesus and that depicted by Shri Mataji Nirmala Devi with regard to build, height, skin color, facial features, posture and dress, not to mention the further difficulty presented by one being in color and the other in black & white.

 A first-century man